-We brought two kids along to test a cruise-holiday in the Mediterranean
+We brought two kids along to test a cruise and holiday in the Mediterranean

 MEDITERRANEAN: For long cruise ships have been seen as an escape for the golden child-free generation and associated with blue-haired retirees.
 A stereotype perhaps, but it would be accurate to say that the so-called DINKS, or Double Income No Kids, and WHOPs – Wealthy Healthy Older People – traditionally have dominated guest lists on cruise ships all over the world.
 But these days nothing could be further from the truth.
 More cruise companies are adjusting for Active Family.
 With this in mind, we brought Hanna (10) and Ida (8) on a Mediterranean cruise with Costa Cruises to check out kids and cruise from their view.